-Every precaution was taken while engineering the domes.
-The whole lodge is secured on a wooden floor whose pillars are simply standing on the Salar.
-No anchoring or excavation was done in the salt crust.
+The entire lodge is secured on a wooden floor whose pillars are simply freestanding on the Salar.
+No anchoring or excavation has been done in the salt crust.

 Artists In Residence

 Kachi Stargazer Lodge highlights Bolivian cultural heritage by exhibiting the work of Gaston Ugalde ‒ the most famous contemporary Bolivian artist.
 This cultural heritage is also discovered through activities and tours offered by Stargazer Lodge in collaboration with the local community.

 To support their clients, Kachi Lodge hires local guides, whom they train with the help of professionals with years of experience in ecotourism.

 For transport, they use drivers from Uyuni ‒ once again, trained to meet the expectations of high-end ecotourism customers.